AntonyMayer/node-terminal-app-test/README.md

 |  jira get CCLC  |  Display open tickets for specified project, ex.
 CCLC |

-Flags can be combined:
+Flags can be combined, ex. to display all tickets for CCLC project assigned to current user:

-    $ jira get CCLC -ua   //display all tickets for CCLC project assigned to current user
+    $ jira get CCLC -ua

 **3.2 Config command**